Product Guide

 • Due date — required

 • Type — pick from the full list of deadline types.
-The Custom types group includes Custom Deadline, Filing Deadline, Foreign Filing, Madrid Renewal, Response Deadline, and Client Meeting.
+The Custom types group includes Custom, Filing Deadline, Foreign Filing, Client Meeting, Madrid Renewal, and Response Deadline.
 You can also pick a System type (Statement of Use, §8 Declaration, etc.) if you're tracking a USPTO-style event that the scanner didn't pick up automatically.
 The type controls the icon and color on your calendar.

 • Priority — Critical, High, Medium (default), or Low